skpandey885/BitBlog/README.md

 # BitBlog (prev : php-blog-system)
+BitBlog (prev : php-blog-system) is a basic blogging system where users can post blogs.

 **Key Features of BitBlog:**
 1. **User Registration and Authentication:** - Users can create new accounts with unique usernames and passwords.
 Registered users can log in securely to access personalized features.
 Passwords should be securely hashed and stored.